The Japanese Chin is a toy dog breed. It has been a popular companion breed in Asia for more than a thousand years.

-Brushing their teeth at least two or three times a week will remove tartar buildup and reduce the chance of gum disease.
+Brushing their teeth at least two or three times a week will remove tartar buildup.
+Plus, it will reduce the chance of gum disease.

-Japanese Chins should be fed a dog food that’s specifically formulated for small or toy breeds.
+Feed your Japanese Chin a dog food that’s specifically formulated for small or toy breeds.

 Look for a high quality, age-appropriate food that contains lean meats, healthy fats, and fiber.

-Little dogs can be prone to obesity and even a small amount of excess weight can increase their risk for the numerous health problems.
+Little dogs can be prone to obesity.
+So, even a small amount of excess weight can increase their risk for the numerous health problems.

 Do Japanese Chins Make Good Family Dogs?

-The Japanese Chin is a loving dog who is devoted to its family.
+The Japanese Chin is a loving dog.
+It is a family-oriented, devoted breed.